Health Library

 PJS is caused by a mutation in the gene called STK11 (previously known as LKB1).
 There are two ways that PJS can occur:

-- Familial PJS is inherited through families as an autosomal dominant trait.
+- Familial PJS is inherited in families as an autosomal dominant trait.
 That means if one of your parents has this type of PJS, you have a 50% chance of inheriting the gene and having the disease.

 - Spontaneous PJS is not inherited from a parent.
 The gene mutation occurs on its own.
 Once someone carries the genetic change, their children have a 50% chance of inheriting it.